datacentricdesign/iob22/computational-thinking/04-generative-art/step3-server.md

 Return [response] to the client
 ```

-Note the 'when', indicating that the webserver continuously listen and call the function for each new request.
+Note the 'when', indicating that the webserver continuously `listen` and call the function for each new request.
 In Python, this algorithm involves complicated tasks such as listening on the network, managing requests from web clients and sending back a response on the network.
-However, we can install a `package` that take care of all these tasks for us.
-In this assignment, we use the package [Flask](https://flask.palletsprojects.com/en/1.1.x/).
+However, we can install a `package` that takes care of all these tasks.
+In this assignment, we use the package [Flask](https://flask.palletsprojects.com/en/1.1.x/) for this purpose.

 #### Serve web page Python Syntax (Flask)